Epynt clearance: Impact of the evictions

 Later accounts suggest that many of the evicted believed they would return at the end of the Second World War, with accounts of people leaving their keys in locks, returning to keep the homes in a habitable condition and even continuing to plough the fields.
 The military had difficulty keeping some former residents away.
 Thomas Morgan returned to his "Glandŵr" house daily to light a fire in the hearth, protecting the stonework.
 Morgan was repeatedly warned to stop returning, but continued until his home was destroyed by explosives, with a military officer informing him that "We’ve blown up the farmhouse.
 You won’t need to come here anymore".
+Following the conclusion of the Second World War, the British Army's Western Command attempted to acquire further areas of land for military use across Wales, including areas near Trawsfynydd, Tregaron and Llyn y Fan Fach.
+Plaid Cymru organised a protest campaign in 1947 to oppose the War Office's plans, declaring that the party would not "give an inch".

-The evictions, were documented by Iorwerth Peate, the curator and founder of the Saint Fagan Folk Museum.
-Peate made several visits to the area, including the last day of evictions.
+The evictions were documented by Iorwerth Peate, the curator and founder of the Saint Fagan Folk Museum.
+Peate made several visits to the area, including on the last day of evictions.
 Peate evocatively described meeting one of those evicted, at her "Waunlwyd" home.
 The elderly woman sat motionless and tearful with her back to her house (Peate later discovered that the woman was 82 years old and had been born at the property, as had her father and grandfather).
 Wary of the solemnity of the occasion and believing he had not been noticed, Peate tried to back away when the woman suddenly asked him where he was from.
 Peate answered ‘Caerdydd’ (the Welsh name for Cardiff), to which she replied: "Fy machgen bach i, ewch yn ôl yno gynted ag y medrwch", "Mae’n ddiwedd byd yma".
 The Welsh phrase, Mae’n ddiwedd byd yma has become associated with the evictions and is the title of the Welsh-language history of Mynydd Epynt published in 1997.